CinnamonBun Developer Guide

 Implementation

-This command will update the Status
+This command will update the Status of the Transaction to paid using

-the specified transaction index
+the specified transaction index by the user.

 Figure: Simplified activity diagram showing the sequence of action of Pay command.